Right to File Consumer Complaints (MOC 1900) in Saudi Arabia

 • You want to report a health or safety risk related to a consumer product.

-• Try to resolve the issue with the seller first — keep a record of your attempts.
+• Try to resolve the issue with the seller first — keep a written record of your attempts.

-• Call 1900 or use the MoC app to file a formal complaint with supporting documents.
+• Call 1900 or use the MOC app to file a formal complaint with supporting documents.

 What should you NOT do?